djangocon/2021.djangocon.us/_posts/2021-10-15-spatial-chat.md

 ---
-author: Lacey Williams Henschel and Drew Wisntel
+author: Dawn Wages and -- add names --
 category: General
 date: 2021-10-16 15:00:00
-image: /static/img/speakers/anna-makarudze.jpg
+image: /static/img/sponsors/Login.jpg
 layout: post
 title: 'How to Engage With Fellow Attendees at DjangoCon 2021 Online'
 ---

-We are so excited to bring you a slice of the usual DjangoCon experience virtually!
+We are excited to bring you a slice of the usual DjangoCon experience virtually!
 After not having a conference in 2020, we've done our best to try to prioritize sharing the best of the US Django Conference while remaining safe and accessible, and 100% online.
+Details are emailed to registrants, so we recommend you [get your ticket]({{site.ticket_link}}) today!

 **Ways to Engage:**
 - Youtube
 - Discord
-- Offline Biking and online competition with STRATA
+- Offline Biking and online competition with [STRATA]()
 - Recruitment Fair (Friday October 22nd 12:43 PM Central Time)
-- Live DJ and Scheduled Tunes with DJ RanaRansom!
+- Live DJ and Scheduled Tunes with [DJ RanaRansom]()!
 (Lunch Break and End of Day, Friday and Saturday)
 - Virtual Conference Hall with Spatial Chat

 ## Youtube